 Small red and black specks around the snake’s mouth, lower jaw and eyes may be an indication of a mite infection.
-Other signs of a mite infection are a reduced appetite and irritability due to the discomfort.
+Other signs of a snake mite infection are a reduced appetite and irritability due to the discomfort.

 The snake may also become anemic due to the blood taken from its body by the mites.
 The mites can be treated with an anti-parasitic medication your vet will be able to give you.

 However, the whole snake enclosure must be thoroughly cleaned and disinfected as well.
 All porous items, like wood, should also be removed.
 This type of infection is one reason why good sanitation for your pet snake is so incredibly important.
 See below in the section “Common Pet Snake Diseases” for more information about parasites.

 A snake with swollen gums and a bumpy and swollen jaw may have a mouth infection (also see “infectious stomatitis” further down in the post).
 It is necessary to take the snake to the vet for treatment if you notice this sign of a sick snake.

 15. Egg Binding

 Female snakes may get egg-binding, where they are not able to pass a formed egg.
 Egg-binding is also referred to as dystocia, egg retention, and post-ovulatory stasis.

 Signs and symptoms of egg-binding are a lack of appetite and swelling in the lower half or third of their bodies.
 They may also be lethargic and hide.
 Take her to the vet as soon as possible as surgery may be necessary in some cases to remove the stuck egg(s).